saul-stack/events-platform-project/README.md

 # Events Platform Project
 <!-- omit in toc -->
 # [Bar-None Club](https://events-platform-project.onrender.com)
+Please note that this is hosted on a free tier on Render, so will need to spin-up after periods of inactivity.

 A platform for managing and sharing live events, featuring Google Calendar integration and secure payment through Stripe.